 Jim Smith, Project Lead for The Nature Conservancy's LF team, acts as a liaison between natural resource professionals, program developers, ecologists, and everyday LF users.
 He leads targeted, coordinated outreach and analysis efforts to improve conservation outcomes.
 Jim works at a variety of scales to help LF users ask the right questions, get the best information, and arrive at thoughtful solutions.
 Besides publishing in peer-reviewed journals, he participates in professional presentations and workshops and provides technical support to the TNC LF Team he leads.
 Jim has received numerous awards, including awards from the International Spatial Accuracy Research Association, the American Society for Photogrammetry and Remote Sensing, ESRI, and the U.S. Geological Survey.
 Jim resides in Salem, Virginia.

 Marcine Hyser is a Task Manager with KBR, Technical Support Services Contract (TSSC) to the U.S. Geological Survey (USGS) Earth Resources Observation and Science (EROS) Center.
-She has a B.A. in Business Administration and Art from the University of Sioux Falls.
+She has a B.A. in Business Administration and Art from the University of Sioux Falls and has received her Project Management Professional (PMP) from the Project Management Institute.
 Prior to coming to EROS, Marci supported the financial services industry as a project manager for large- and small-scale projects in both predictive and agile methodologies.
 She enjoys reading, bicycling, horseback riding, hiking, travel and spending time with family and friends.

 Kori Blankenship, TNC LANDFIRE